ad1v7/PumHa/README.rst

 How to install
 ==============
-To install PumHa package on a Linux machine (see requirements for known compatibility):
+To install PumHa package on a Linux machine (see `System compatibility and requirements`_ for known compatibility):

 Change directory to your install directory (or create one).
 Copy repository running the following command::